mattscripted/til/frontend/react-hooks-vs-utils.md

 };
 ```

 If you need access to React features, such as `useState` or `useEffect`, then use a hook.
-However, doing so will limit your shared logic to React components.
+However, hooks are limited to React.

 ## Utility Functions